 Although a Plan would help to improve the seasonal and geographic spread of visitors, a Plan's objective would be to increase the number of visitors to the Burren and Cliffs of Moher area.
-Although this would be likely to happen without a Plan, a Plan would have the potential to increase numbers of tourists - and associated potential adverse effects - to a greater degree.
+Although this would be likely to happen without a Plan, a Plan would have the potential to increase numbers of tourists - and associated potential adverse effects - to a greater degree than would be the case if there was no Plan.